Bernice Palmer

-Bernice "Bernie" Palmer (January 10, 1893 – February 11, 1989) was a Canadian photographer known for taking the photographs of the Titanic disaster survivors and the iceberg believed to have caused the sinking of the ship in April 1912.
-Born in Waterloo, Ontario, Palmer captured pivotal moments of the Titanic rescue operation by the RMS Carpathia using a Kodak Brownie box camera she received as a gift.
+Bernice "Bernie" Ellis (January 10, 1893 – February 11, 1989) was a Canadian woman who became known for taking the photographs of the Titanic disaster survivors and the iceberg believed to have caused the sinking of the ship in April 1912.
+Palmer captured photographs of Titanic survivors on the using a Kodak Brownie box camera she received as a gift.

 Early life

-Born in Waterloo, Ontario to Frederick Douglas Palmer, a US-born bookkeeper of English descent, and Florence Cleugh Brydon, a Scottish immigrant's daughter, Palmer grew up in Galt, Waterloo, Ontario.
+Born in Waterloo, Ontario, to Frederick Douglas Palmer, a US-born bookkeeper of English descent, and Florence Cleugh Brydon, a Scottish immigrant's daughter, Palmer grew up in Galt, Waterloo, Ontario.
 She had an elder brother named Douglas.

 Titanic disaster photographs

 In April 1912, Palmer and her mother embarked on a Mediterranean cruise aboard the Cunard liner RMS Carpathia.
 Shortly after departing New York, Carpathia responded to the Titanic's distress call, rescuing over 700 survivors from the icy North Atlantic.
 Palmer used her Kodak Brownie camera to take photographs of the iceberg suspected of sinking the Titanic and snapshots of the survivors aboard the Carpathia.

 Upon Carpathia's return to New York, a news blackout was imposed until all Titanic survivors had disembarked.
 Palmer sold the rights to her photographs to Underwood & Underwood for $10, not realizing their future value.
 These images became some of the only existing photographs documenting the aftermath of the Titanic disaster.
 In 1986, she donated her camera, the photographs, and other materials to the Smithsonian Institution.